cnlohr/rv003usb/README.md

 # Using USB on the CH32V003
 (No, that's not a typo)

-Bit banged USB stack for the RISC-V WCH CH32V003.
+Bit banged USB stack for the RISC-V WCH CH32V003, using [ch32v003fun](https://github.com/cnlohr/ch32v003fun).

-Project is not ready for prime time.
+### WARNING: Project is not ready for prime time.
 Proof of concept works, we are on track for proper releases soon.
-See the list below.
-Can you help out?
+Maybe you can help out!

 :white_check_mark: Able to go on-bus and receive USB frames
 :white_check_mark: Compute CRC in-line while receiving data